By Sam Collentine, Meteorologist Posted 4 years ago January 18, 2020

 Go ahead and jump on the Black Mountain Express directly out of the Base Area.
 This high-speed quad takes you up to mid-mountain and the Black Mountain Lodge.

-From here, you can warm up your day with a cruiser down High Noon or Ramrod and eventually back up the Black Mountain Express, or you can get off the lift, head skier's left, and make your way down to Lenawee Mountain Lift to get you up to the summit.
+From here, you can warm up your day with a cruiser down High Noon or Ramrod and eventually back up the Black Mountain Express, or you can get off the lift, head skier's left, and make your way down to the Lenawee Express Lift to get you up to the summit.
 I typically opt for Lenawee to give myself more options, depending on the snow report and weather.

-From here, you can cruise down back under the Lenawee Mountain Lift via Lenawee Face or Powerline to access Dragon, West Gully, and Lenawee Parks.
+From here, you can cruise down back under the Lenawee Express Lift via Lenawee Face or Powerline to access Dragon, West Gully, and Lenawee Parks.
 You'll notice fences in this area, which help to slow the wind and capture snow during drier periods and can help to pile up extra powder pockets during and after storm days.

 Depending on the day and time of year, after a lap or two down Lenawee, I'll begin to work my up to the East Wall via the North Pole Hiking Gate or the East Wall Traverse.
 The East Wall typically does not open until the second half of the season.
 When it does, it's game on for steep, high-alpine glory.